autocrypt/autocrypt/CODE_OF_CONDUCT.md

 * Showing empathy towards community members and newcomers
 * Helping and mediating in cases of upsets or conflict

-Examples of unacceptable behavior include:
+Please think twice, before you do something like this, as it may hurt people:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* Using sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic